-- 1 2-inch thick ham steak (fully cooked)
+- 1 2inch thick ham steak (fully cooked)

 - 1 large ripe pineapple

-- 1/2 cup/120 mL unsweetened pineapple juice
+- 1/2 cup/120 milliliters unsweetened pineapple juice

-- 1/4 cup/60 mL yellow mustard
+- 1/4 cup/60 milliliters yellow mustard

-- 2 tablespoons/30 mL oil
+- 2 tablespoons/30 milliliters oil

-- 2 tablespoons/30 mL honey
+- 2 tablespoons/30 milliliters honey

-2. Preheat grill for medium heat.
+Preheat grill for medium heat.

+With a pair of scissors, trim the sharp points from the pineapple crown.
 Clip off any dried spikes with kitchen shears.
-With a sharp knife cut the pineapple lengthwise into 8 equal pieces.
-Lay out on a platter, skin down and drizzle with honey right before placing onto the grill (you might need more than 2 tablespoons/30 mL).
+With a sharp knife, cut the pineapple lengthwise into 8 equal pieces.
+Lay them out on a platter, skin down, and drizzle with honey right before placing onto the grill (you might need more than 2 tablespoons/30 milliliters).

 Place the ham on the grill over a medium fire.
 Let grill for about 10 to15 minutes, brushing periodically with marinade.
 Remember that it is safe to use the marinade as a baste, since the ham is fully cooked.
 When browned on one side, turn over.
 Place the pineapple pieces on the grill.
 Continue grilling, brushing the ham with the marinade from time to time.
 Remove when the pineapple has good grill marks and the ham is heated through.
 Place on serving platter.